Sharjeelimtiaz27/rv-trogen/README.md

-TroGen\_V is an automated framework for generating and validating hardware Trojans in RISC-V processor designs.
+RV\-TroGen is an automated framework for generating and validating hardware Trojans in RISC-V processor designs.
 Based on Trust-Hub taxonomy, it systematically identifies insertion points, generates Trojan code, and validates detection through simulation.